(A) How does an individual apply for supplemental nutrition assistance program (SNAP) benefits?

 (F) What is the date of application?

-(1) The date of application is the date the agency receives the JFS 07200 application either in person, mail or via electronic transmission with a name, address, and signature.
-When an assistance group is determined eligible benefits shall be provided from the date the application was received to the end of the month.
+(1) The date of application is the date the agency receives the completed application .
+When the completed application is received after business hours, the date of the application shall be the next business day.
+When an assistance group is determined eligible, benefits shall be provided from the date of application to the end of the month.

-(3) County agencies shall document the date the JFS 07200 was filed by recording the date of receipt.
+(2) County agencies shall document the date the application was received by recording the date of receipt on the application.

 (G) How many applications can be filed by a household?